Frequently Asked Questions About COVID-19

 Is it safe to receive mail from any areas with confirmed cases of the Coronavirus?

 Yes.
-The likelihood of an infected person contaminating commercial goods is extremely low and the risk of catching the virus from a package that has been moved, traveled and exposed to different conditions and temperatures is also extremely low.
+The likelihood of an infected person contaminating commercial goods is extremely low and the risk of catching the virus from a package that has been moved and exposed to different conditions and temperatures is also extremely low.

 How can I make a donation of personal protective equipment to Memorial Hermann?